 The primary goal of the site is to support the Welsh independence movement by providing well-researched articles going into detail on the ifs, whats, whys and hows of independence – listed at the Independence Index.

-It would be boring if it was just that, so State of Wales will also include in-depth pieces on the big talking points and challenges facing Wales now, helping everyone make sense of them and trying to add a bit of depth to political discussion – so you could say the site covers the state of Wales as well as the future (Nation) State of Wales.
+It would be boring if it was just that, so State of Wales will also include in-depth pieces on the big talking points and challenges facing Wales now and trying to add a bit of depth to political discussion – so you could say the site covers the state of Wales as well as the future (Nation) State of Wales.

-Yes.
-Election coverage will be based here and, as you well know, elections aren’t bound to any particular timetable.
-If there’s a serious breaking issue that needs to be discussed and doesn’t fit in with the sister sites (the new Oggy Bloggy Ogwr and Senedd Home) those posts will be included here too.
+Election coverage will be based here and if there’s a serious breaking issue that needs to be discussed and doesn’t fit in with the sister sites (the new Oggy Bloggy Ogwr and Senedd Home) those posts will be included here too.
 Links will be posted on social media.

 How do I make sure I don’t miss an update?

-Follow Oggy Bloggy Ogwr on social media (more details here), or sign up by email for the newsletter (at the bottom of the page).
-Newsletters will contain all the new posts in one place and will be sent out to subscribers the same day an edition is published.
+Follow Oggy Bloggy Ogwr on social media (more details here), or sign up by email for updates (at the bottom of the page).
+You’ll be sent an e-mail every time a new article is posted.

 Do you accept guest posts?

 In principle, yes.
-Email me for more details (here), but remember the quarterly schedule – your post might not be published for weeks or months.
+Email me for more details (here), but your post might not be published for weeks or months.
 I also accept (and have accepted in the past) invitations to write for other publications and sites – again, email me.